 Eric Johnson

 Eric joined ABNEL in the spring of 2025 as a Bioengineering PhD student.
-He earned his B.S. in Environmental Health Engineering from Carnegie Mellon University in 2024.
-During his undergrad, he worked in Dr. Abbott’s lab where his research focused on obesogens, chemicals suspected to disrupt adipose tissue development and contribute to obesity.
-Eric is continuing his research journey in ABNEL, investigating the serotonin-based signaling pathways between the gut microbiota and autonomic nervous system.
+He earned his B.S. in Environmental Engineering from Carnegie Mellon University in 2024.
+During his undergrad, he worked as a TA for fluid mechanics lab courses and as a student researcher in Rosalyn Abbott lab researching obesogens, chemicals suspected to disrupt adipose tissue development and contribute to obesity.

 B.S.
 Environmental Health Engineering